 According to the American Heart Association, eating higher amounts of citrus fruits may lower ischemic stroke risk for women.
-In one study, participants who ate the highest amounts of citrus had a 19% lower risk of ischemic stroke than those who consumed the least.7
+In one study, participants who ate the highest amounts of citrus had a risk of ischemic stroke 19 percent lower than those who consumed the lowest.

-Wash the peels of limes even if you are not planning on using the peel.
-Bacteria from the peel can be transferred inside the fruit by the knife in cutting.
-If zesting the lime, use organic limes if possible.
+Wash the peels of limes even if you are not planning on using them.
+Bacteria from the peel can transfer to the inside of the fruit during the process of cutting via the knife.
+When zesting a lime, use organic limes if possible.

 It is better to eat a diet with variety than concentrate on individual nutrients.
 The overall eating pattern is the key to good health.